More articles

 December

-In winter the shadows are long but the water and air remain clear.
-In December the shops are full of nice offers and the shopping centres organise all kinds of activities to attract people.
+In winter, the shadows are long, but the water and air remain as clear as ever.
+In December, the shops are full of great deals, and the shopping centers organize all sorts of activities to attract people.

-Where Christmas is mainly a family celebration, New Year's Eve is mainly celebrated in the cafes.
-Fireworks are only set off under the supervision of the municipalities, so no unsafe situations.
-And in the last week of the year, a lot is organized.
+While Christmas is primarily a family celebration, New Year's Eve is mostly celebrated in cafes.
+Fireworks are only set off under municipal supervision, so there are no unsafe situations.
+And in the last week of the year, there are many organized events.
 December is a cozy month!
-Fortunately, the serene peace of January is just around the corner ;-).
+Fortunately, the serene tranquility of January is just around the corner ;-).

 Faro

-Many weather measurements and forecasts are based on Faro, the district capital of the Algarve.
-However, remember that Faro is located on a coastal bulge in an extension of the Atlantic Ocean.
-The weather in Faro is therefore not really representative of the rest of the Algarve.
-Outside Faro it is often somewhat warmer, drier and sunnier during the day, and often somewhat cooler in the evening.
+Many weather measurements and forecasts are based on Faro, the Algarve's regional capital.
+However, keep in mind that Faro is located on a coastal ridge extending into the Atlantic Ocean.
+Therefore, the weather in Faro isn't typically representative of the rest of the Algarve.
+Outside of Faro, it's often warmer, drier, and sunnier during the day, and cooler in the evenings.

 And the rest of Portugal?

-The Algarve has a mini climate due to its southern location behind a mountain range.
-In the rest of the country the weather is relatively less good and often more unstable than in the Algarve.
-Inland it can be cold in winter and scorching hot in summer.
-Snow in Guarda is fairly normal.
+The Algarve, due to its southern location behind a mountain range, has a microclimate.
+In the rest of the country, the weather is relatively poorer and often more unpredictable than in the Algarve.
+Inland, it can be cold in winter and scorching hot in summer.
+Snow in Guarda is fairly common.

-Along the coast of Northern Portugal, the wind can be viciously cold, even in spring and autumn.
-In Lisbon, it rains as much as in Amsterdam (with far fewer rainy days, mind you).
+Along the coast of northern Portugal, the wind can be bitterly cold, even in spring and autumn.
+It rains just as much in Lisbon as in Amsterdam (though with far fewer rainy days).
 But that certainly doesn't make it any less interesting to visit.
-Definitely do it!
+Absolutely!

-This (slightly modified) article about the weather in the Algarve is written by the author Cees Groenewegen, known for the nice book: "Portugal stuk bij beetje", a real recommendation!
+This (slightly edited) article about the weather in the Algarve was written by Cees Groenewegen, known for his delightful book "Portugal, Piece by Piece," which is highly recommended!
 We took the photos and incorporated them into his text.